 Amateur Photographer verdict

-While it looks a lot like the previous M10 rangefinder, on the inside the Leica M11 is a ground-up redesign, with clever variable-resolution shooting and a sublime rangefinder experience.
+Resembling the previous M10 rangefinder, on the inside the Leica M11 is in fact a complete redesign; with clever variable-resolution shooting and a sublime rangefinder experience.

 Pros